Gilgal Baptist Church

 Welcome to Gilgal Baptist Church!

 Welcome to Gilgal Baptist Church!
 As a people of God, we offer to you our warmest Christian hospitality and invite you to worship and serve the Lord Jesus Christ with us.
 The people of this church family are committed to faithful and creative experiences of worship, study, discipleship, fellowship, and ministry.
 Our congregation is a cooperating Southern Baptist Church founded upon the sacrificial love of Jesus Christ our Lord, guided by His Holy Spirit and the teaching of Holy Scripture, committed to missions and evangelism and standing firm in the rich Baptist heritage of religious freedom, the priesthood of believers, and local church autonomy.
-We are expecting great things in 2012 and we ask that you pray with us and for us.

 When you step into Gilgal Baptist Church you will feel as if you have finally come home.
 Come see for yourself.